plone/training/docs/content-editing/creating-managing-and-reordering-blocks.md

     "property=og:title": "Creating, managing, and reordering blocks"
     "keywords": "Plone, Format, Block, Reorder"
 ---
+# Create, manage, and reorder blocks in Volto

-# This guide offers a step-by-step approach to effectively create, manage, and reorder blocks within a Volto page.
+This guide offers a step-by-step approach to effectively create, manage, and reorder blocks in Volto.

 1. In this example, you'll edit a page.